BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Operator Learning Architectures for High-Frequency Bubble Dynamics

-As discussed in the previous section, due to the large magnitude of the pressure amplitude, using \( \Delta P \) as the input to the branch network is inadequate for representing the global input function space.
-Instead, BubbleONet directly uses the pressure profile as the input to the branch network, with the output of latent variable \(B\) that includes the extracted features.
-As for the trunk network, it primarily encodes the time domain and the initial radius into a latent representation \( T \) in a higher-dimensional space.
-A standard FFNN is sufficient to extract the necessary features in this context.
-The final output \( R(P, t, R_0) \) is computed through a linear operation on the latent variable:
+As discussed previously, the large magnitude of the pressure amplitude renders \( \Delta P \) unsuitable as an input for the branch network, as it fails to adequately represent the global input function space.
+Instead, our model employs the full pressure profile as the branch network input, producing a latent variable \( B \) that encapsulates the extracted features.
+The trunk network encodes the temporal domain and initial radius into a latent representation \( T \) in a higher-dimensional space, for which a standard FFNN suffices.
+The predicted bubble radius \( R(P, t, R_0) \) is obtained via a linear operation on the latent variables: